 In the five years of being a marketer, I have witnessed a dramatic change in the marketing world, and it continues to change.
 One debate that has been constant throughout my years in this industry is – What works better: HTML or Plain-text emails?

-Every single time I have sat down to create an email campaign, I have wondered whether I should add more elements or remove them altogether.
+Every single time I have sat down to create a drip-email campaign, I have wondered whether I should add more elements or remove them altogether.
 Every time I’ve received a crisp plain email or a minimal HTML marketing email, I’ve saved it in an ‘Ideal email’ tab.
 This persistent question led me to look into this and see if there is a clear winner.
 After going through hundreds of articles, it turns out marketing won’t be the same without either of them.

 One of my significant learnings in this ever-evolving marketing world is that one size doesn’t fit all, and it never will.
 Irrespective of how many strategies and best practices you come across, they will never have a 100% success rate.
 And as a marketer, it all comes down to experimenting and figuring out what works better for you and your brand.

 But before we figure out which email works better for you, the first thing that you need to know is the objective behind the emails you are sending.

 As per the Radicati group, we would be sending and receiving an average of 126 emails every day in 2019.
 You have to agree that that’s a lot of emails exchanged daily.
 Every marketer is trying to break through the noise and leave a lasting impression on the receiver.
 While trying to make an impact, we seem to misplace the actual aim of email marketing.